VIMD: Monocular Visual-Inertial Motion and Depth Estimation

 For applications like robotics and extended reality (XR), accurate and efficient metric dense depth estimation is critical for 3D visual perception, which is essential for tasks such as obstacle avoidance and motion planning.
 Monocular methods, which estimate depth from a single RGB image, are particularly appealing because they use a compact, inexpensive, and common camera.
 However, purely monocular vision suffers from an inherent scale ambiguity: it can capture the relative shape of a scene but cannot determine the true distances to objects.
 Knowing exactly how far an obstacle is from the camera can be the difference between safe passage and collision.
 Integrating inertial data can (partially) resolve this ambiguity.
 As most mobile devices and robots are already equipped with an IMU, visual–inertial odometry (VIO) or SLAM prevails but typically yields only sparse metric depth from a small set of tracked landmarks~\cite{Huang2019ICRA}, which alone cannot provide the dense metric depth map required in safety-critical operations.

-Although recent advances in monocular depth prediction have achieved high-quality relative depth estimation \cite{Ranftl2021_ICCV, Birkl2023_arxiv}, these methods still lack the ability to produce outputs with absolute metric scale.
-A common approach assumes an invariant affinity model and aligns the predicted depth to the sparse VIO depth via per-frame least-squares fitting for a global scale and offset (e.g., see \cite{Merrill2023RSS}).
-However, as shown in Fig. \ref{fig:intro_motiv}, the fitted scale and offset vary significantly across frames—particularly the offset, which exhibits much larger fluctuations than the scale.
-This temporal instability indicates that the predicted relative depths are not truly affine with respect to the metric depths; that is, they cannot be accurately modeled by a single global scale and offset per frame without unmodeled errors.
-Besides the unreliable per-frame global fitting, the optimization may become poorly conditioned when sparse points are unevenly distributed or noisy, leading to sensitivity in the fitted parameters and potential error amplification in low-density regions.
-It has been empirically observed that predicting offset along with scale can hurt depth accuracy~\cite{Wofk2023_ICRA}.
+Although recent advances in monocular depth prediction achieve high-quality relative depth estimation \cite{Ranftl2021_ICCV, Birkl2023_arxiv}, these methods still lack the ability to produce depth estimates with absolute metric scale.
+A common approach assumes an invariant affine relationship and aligns the predicted depth to sparse visual–inertial odometry (VIO) depth measurements via per-frame least-squares fitting of a global scale and offset (e.g., see \cite{Merrill2023RSS, Merrill2024_IJRR}).
+While simple and computationally efficient, this approach implicitly assumes that a single global affine transformation is sufficient to correct the predicted depth across the entire image.